It was hot.

 In 1995, I went to university.
 In 1995, I dropped out of university.
 But I didn’t stay stagnant for long.
 Because my uncle offered me the job of a lifetime.

 Working in a coffee factory.
 Folding boxes.
 For $10 an hour.
 In a coffee factory.
-It was like offering a chocolate addict a job at Willy Wonka’s Chocolate Factory.
+It was like offering a chocolate lover a job at Willy Wonka’s Chocolate Factory.

 I passed the interview, and I became a bonafide caffeinated Oompa Loompa.
 Waking at 6 a.m. to work at Willy Wonka’s … I mean the Melrose Coffee Company, formerly on the corner of Waverley Street and Scurfield Boulevard in Winnipeg, Manitoba.

 Again, this was 1995.
-Working at $10 an hour for 40 hours a week.
+Working at $10 an hour for 40 hours a week?
 At 19, I’d won the lottery.
 While others invested in MTS and Nortel, my money went into Mariposa, Suzy Shier, and Hangers – the store, not actual hangers.
+Although, I did purchase more.

 Then, the ultimate.
 I worked in the flavour room.
 Think of all of your senses maxing out.
-And that’s the flavour room.
+That’s the flavour room.
 It smelled of intense espresso and dark chocolate with a hint of amaretto.
 The room ran one-line.
 I’d stack boxes and zone out.
 Yes, the job was tedious.
 But it didn’t matter.
-I had my own apartment.
-With semi-grown up responsibilities.
+I had my own bachelor suite and semi-grown up responsibilities.
 Such as paying bills and singing in bars.

 And technically, they were the Kraft Melrose Coffee Company.
 As an employee, I could order Kraft products.
 At cost!
 Kraft Peanut Butter – the large containers.
 Boxes and boxes of semi-sweet Baker’s chocolate.
 For my mom, of course, for Christmas baking.
 The important thing is she received the (majority) of the boxes unopened.